sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 ### Cloud providers guides

-This section is aimed at providing high-level guidance on configuring Ingress and Storage Class for Sourcegraph deployment on major Cloud providers.
+This section is aimed at providing high-level guidance on deploying Sourcegraph via Helm on major Cloud providers.
 In general, you need the following to get started:

 - A working Kubernetes cluster 1.19 and higher
-- The cluster should have Block Storage CSI storage drivers installed
+- The ability to provision persistent volumes, e.g. Block Storage [CSI storage driver](https://kubernetes-csi.github.io/docs/drivers.html) is installed.
-- The cluster should have Ingress Controller installed.
-We recommend the use of platform native ingress controller.
+- The cluster should have Ingress Controller installed, e.g. platform native ingress controller, [NGINX Ingress Controller].
 - You can have control over your `company.com` domain to create DNS records for Sourcegraph, e.g. `sourcegraph.company.com`

 #### Configure Sourcegraph on Google Kubernetes Engine (GKE)